tsahara/r7rs/content/procs.md

 \begin{entry}{
 \proto{eval}{ expr-or-def environment-specifier}{eval library procedure}}

-If \var{expr-or-def} is an expression, it is evaluated in the specified environment and its values are returned.
+If _expr-or-def_ is an expression, it is evaluated in the specified environment and its values are returned.
 If it is a definition, the specified identifier(s) are defined in the specified environment, provided the environment is not immutable.